RickySu/tagcache-bundle/README.md

 #### Note

-If you both define cache params in view and controller. _TagCache in view will overwrite controller annotations.
+If you both define cache params in view and controller. _Tagcache in view will overwrite controller annotations.
 But remember,controller annotation config "cache" must set to true,If you want to turn on controller cache.

 TODO